mehul64/amazon-clone/amazon/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Dependencies

+Refer used dependencies from package.json in order to install them before building the project.

 ## Available Scripts

 In the project directory, you can run:

-## Dependencies

-Refer used dependencies from package.json in order to install them before building the prohect

 ### `npm start`